FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 The number of requests received by your application is nearing the maximum specified in your design.
 You want to limit the number of incoming requests until the system can handle the workload.
 What design pattern does this situation describe?

 -Applying exponential backoff
+_(Incorrect.
+Exponential backoff increases the amount of time between retry requests.
+It does not limit them.)_

 -Applying a circuit breaker